cppalliance/safe-cpp/proposal/draft.md

 When `DropOnly` is false, the destructor overload without the attribute is instantiated.
 In this case, the user-defined destructor is assumed to use all of the class's lifetime parameters outside of the drop check.
 If the Vec held a borrow to out-of-scope data, as it does in this example, loading that data through the borrow would be a use-after-free defect.
 To prevent this unsound behavior, the compiler uses all the class's lifetime parameters when its user-defined destructor is called.
 This raises the borrow checker error, indicating that the _drp-expression_ depends on an expired loan on `x`.

-The `drop_only` attribute is currently unsafe because it's incumbent on the user to implement a destructor that doesn't use associated lifetime parameters outside of invoking their destructors.
-It is planned to make this attribute safe.
+The `drop_only` attribute is currently unsafe because it's incumbent on the programmer implementing a destructor that doesn't use associated lifetime parameters outside of invoking their destructors.
+We plan to make this attribute safe.
 The compiler should be able to monitor the user-defined destructor for use of lifetimes associated with T outside of drops and raise borrow checker errors.
+However, that may require extending `drop_only` to all functions, not just destructors. `std::destruct_at` involves a non-drop use of the parameter type.
+But a `drop_only`-attributed `std2::destruct_at` would only permit and qualify as a drop use.

 ### Lifetime canonicalization